API#

 (RFC 7386)

-by supplying a JSON definition in its payload.
+by supplying a JSON definition in its payload.down setting of the

 http://127.0.0.1/config/http/upstreams/backend/servers/backend.example.com